Home Health Burnout syndrome: causes, symptoms, what to do

 • unconstructive disputes and conflicts with colleagues;

-• fatigue, increasing towards the end of the week;
+• fatigue that increases towards the end of the week;

 • general weakness and fatigue.